Bu11etmagnet/GuildWarsGuides/Kurzick-first-timer.md

 There are many quests in the Echovald Forest.
 Some could be done simultaneously, reducing the need for backtracking.

+Before starting, cash in any existing Luxon faction.

+Every time you enter an explorable area, talk to the Kurzick Priest to get the blessing.
+Fighting under Blessing of the Kurzicks results in more faction.

 1. Arrive at [HzH](https://wiki.guildwars.com/wiki/House_zu_Heltzer)
 1. Get the "Melodic Gaki Flute" quest from Vasili Lutgardis
 1. Get the "Ancient Forest" quest from Scholar Andrej